-The Rediscovery Centre, the National Centre for the Circular Economy, will host Ireland’s first Circular Fashion Conference on the 26th of April 2019.
-This innovative conference will bring together designers, suppliers, retailers and makers to discuss how Ireland can move towards fashion circularity.
+The Rediscovery Centre, the National Centre for the Circular Economy, hosted Ireland’s first Circular Fashion Conference on the 26th of April 2019.
+This innovative conference brought together designers, suppliers, retailers and makers to discuss how Ireland can move towards fashion circularity.

-At this conference you will hear from Irish and international speakers that will inspire changes to the Irish fashion industry.
-It will look at how the fashion industry can design out waste, pollution and keep materials in use rather then be sent to landfill.
+At this conference attendees heard from Irish and international speakers that inspired changes to the Irish fashion industry.
+It looked at how the fashion industry can design out waste, pollution and keep materials in use rather then be sent to landfill.

 Safia Minney MBE